-USciences finished 25-6 in 2014-15, winning its first-ever CACC Southern Division title and advancing to the NCAA Tournament East Region semifinals.
-The team also earned the CACC Team Sportsmanship Award for the fourth time in six years.
+USciences finished 25-6 in 2014-15, winning its first-ever CACC Southern Division title and advancing to the NCAA Tournament East Region semifinals with its first-ever NCAA Tournament win.

-Pauley joined the institution, then known as Philadelphia College of Pharmacy and Science, in 1982 as an assistant men’s basketball coach and assistant professor in the school’s physical education department.
+Pauley joined USciences, then known as Philadelphia College of Pharmacy and Science, in 1982 as an assistant men’s basketball coach and assistant professor in the school’s physical education department.

-A graduate of Temple University in 1979, Pauley received his bachelor’s degree in Secondary Education and an M.Ed in 1981.
+A graduate of Temple University, Pauley received his Bachelor of Secondary Education in 1979 and his Master of Education in 1981.
 After graduation, he taught at Yeadon High School and then at Hammonton High School before moving into the college ranks.